dp12/emacs.d/README.md

 ## Key Packages
 evil-mode, flx-ido, helm, smex, key-chord, hydra, company-mode, ggtags
 ## Overview
+This is an emacs configuration that I use for my day-to-day work, which may be best described as robotic code monkey - kind of like the Terminator, only with urxvt and more bananas.

-This emacs configuration is a fork off of Bin Chen's vim-oriented [emacs.d](https://github.com/redguardtoo/emacs.d), which is in turn inspired by Steve Purcell's [classic setup](https://github.com/purcell/emacs.d).
+My repo is a fork off of Bin Chen's vim-oriented [emacs.d](https://github.com/redguardtoo/emacs.d), which is in turn inspired by Steve Purcell's [classic setup](https://github.com/purcell/emacs.d).
 Refer to Bin Chen's [repo](https://github.com/redguardtoo/emacs.d) for more info on how this setup is structured.
 As time goes by, every emacs setup tends to accumulate tons of unused keymappings.
 Therefore, the following commands/keybindings documented here are the ones that are my all-time favorites, most of which I use every single day.
 ## Keybindings Reference
 ### Most Essential
 Keybinding         | Description
 -------------------|------------------------------------------------------------
 <kbd>C-c f</kbd>   | helm-for-files.
 Allows you to find/switch-to/open a file from anywhere in your filesystem.
-Searches existing buffers, then recentf list, and finally taps into Unix locate.
+Searches existing buffers, recentf list, bookmarks, files in cwd, and finally all files on your computer by tapping into Unix locate.
 <kbd>C-c i</kbd>   | helm-semantic-or-imenu.
 Displays a list of all functions and variables in the current buffer.
 Try typing "fun" followed by `SPC` to filter and view only functions, then enter the function name and press `RET`.
 <kbd>, d j</kbd>   | dired-jump.
 Instantly opens up dired buffer for the folder of the current file.
 Press `^` to go up a directory, `>`/`<` to cycle through folders, `a` to launch an ag (grep) search, `d x` to mark and delete a file, `C` to copy, `R` to rename, and `RET` to visit a file.
 More dired info [here](http://ergoemacs.org/emacs/file_management.html).
 <kbd>HG</kbd>      | [helm-swoop](https://github.com/ShingoFukuyama/helm-swoop) on word under cursor.
-Shows all lines containing the word in current buffer, allowing you to cycle through them with `C-n`/`C-p`. `C-c C-e` lets you edit the instances right there in the buffer.
+Shows all lines containing the word in current buffer, allowing you to cycle through them with `C-n`/`C-p`.
+Hit `M-i` to switch over to helm-multi-swoop, which does the same search in all open buffers. `C-c C-e` lets you edit the instances right there in the buffer.
 <kbd>C-c p A</kbd> | projectile-ag.
 Grep for a specified string in all files from the current buffer's git repository.
 [Ag](https://github.com/ggreer/the_silver_searcher), the silver searcher, is a more efficent grep program that must be installed as a prerequisite.
 <kbd>vv</kbd>      | other-window.
 Key-chord for switching to the other window; a much faster and ergonomic way of doing `C-x o`.
 <kbd>M-.</kbd>     | ggtags-find-tag-dwim.
 If the cursor is over a function call, jump to its definition.
 Pop back to your original cursor location with `M-*` (it's a stack, so you can pop out repeatedly).
 If the cursor is over a function definition, it finds the first reference (place where function is used).
 Use `M-n` and `M-p` to navigate between multiple references.
 Requires GNU Global to be installed.